Naked Songs (Aya Matsuura album)

 Naked Songs is Aya Matsuura's fourth studio album and her first self-cover album.
 She also has released a DVD of the Recording Sessions of this album (some of the songs featured on the CD are from the DVD and, on CD, have added a Brass Section and Backing Vocals) It contains some unplugged (hence, "Naked") re-recordings of her older material.
 It was released on November 29, 2006 and has sold 18,961 copies.
+The album peaked at number 24 on Oricon Albums Chart.